Scholarships and financial support

 Scholarships from your home country

-It’s worth checking out if any scholarships are available in your home country.
-A good starting point is your Dutch embassy or your present college or university.
+It’s worth checking to see if any scholarships are available in your home country.
+A good starting point is your Dutch embassy or your current college or university.

 For example, American students can apply for a Fulbright Center scholarship.
 Your country may offer similar grants.